MissouriMRR/Starter-Project/Vision/Project1/README.md

 # Project 1
-This project covers numpy, matplot lib, and open cv python libraries for computer vision.
+This project makes tomatoes blue it does this by isolating the tomatoes based on color and then changing those pixels color.
+This covers numpy, matplot lib, and open cv python libraries for computer vision.
 This project covers how to vectorize, cluster, and mask different colors for an image.
-It covers this by using a picture of a salad and setting up the photo to mask the red pixels of the tomatoes.
+Good luck turning those tomatoes blue.

 ## Useful Knowledge